johnalison/obsidian-notes/Journal/26 September 2024 Thursday.md

 # [[Jet DeClustering]]
 - Getting the check reclustering script going.
 - Update plots.py to handle 2d histograms with multiple input files
+- Making slides of data vs reclustered for all the pdfs

 ------